manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Fetching_from_databases/Indexing_fetched_data.md

 The payload query must return exactly 3 columns: document ID; keyword; and integer payload value.
 Document IDs can be duplicate, but they **must** be in ascending order.
 Payloads must be unsigned integers within 24-bit range, ie. from 0 to 16777215.
 For reference, payloads are currently internally stored as in-field keyword positions, but that is not guaranteed and might change in the future.

 Currently, the only method to account for payloads is to use `SPH_RANK_PROXIMITY_BM25` ranker.
-On indexes with payload fields, it will automatically switch to a variant that matches keywords in those fields, computes a sum of matched payloads multiplied by field weights, and adds that sum to the final rank.
+On tables with payload fields, it will automatically switch to a variant that matches keywords in those fields, computes a sum of matched payloads multiplied by field weights, and adds that sum to the final rank.

 Example: